Lightfire228/lightweaver/readme.md

 ## Usage

-Lightweaver is a tool to generate diagrams and flowcharts from DSL (diagrams-as-code).
+Lightweaver is (going to be) a tool to generate diagrams and flowcharts from DSL (diagrams-as-code).

 The biggest difference between Lightweaver and other tools is the ability to more effectively create custom nodes.
 It should ideally be straightforward to define and then use a custom node type in